Danny Ainge Ends Gordon Hayward Return Talk With Most Definitive Update Yet

 “He’s just not there yet.
 He’s not doing the sprints and explosion and lateral movements at basketball speed yet.
 He needs to be doing that for quite a while before he gets out on the court and plays in an NBA playoff game.”

-Both Ainge and Stevens have been pretty firm of late that Hayward won’t return from the gruesome ankle injury he suffered last October in Boston’s regular season opener.
+Both Ainge and Stevens have been pretty firm of late that Hayward won’t return from the gruesome ankle injury he suffered last October in Boston’s regular-season opener.
 Still, there have been encouraging moments in the 28-year-old’s rehab, and even Hayward himself had left the comeback door slightly open if the Celtics manage to play into June.

 So, does that mean the All-Star forward is behind schedule?